 1965 Durham Museum photo of the Pompeian Room at the Brandeis.

-While George provided some much needed stability, Arthur’s son, E. John, was ready to assume control following his uncle’s death in 1948.
-He proved quite capable and brought unique experience earned while not only serving in the military but also traveling the world and hunting.
-E. John was adamant that the stores remain spotless while adding customer conveniences including air conditioning and escalators.
-He even went as far as razing the theater across the street in order to build a connected parking garage over 17th Street that delivered customers right to its entrance.
+While George provided some much-needed stability, Arthur’s son, E. John, was ready to assume control following his uncle’s death in 1948.
+He proved quite capable and brought unique experience earned while serving in the military, traveling the world, and hunting.
+E. John was adamant that the stores remain spotless while adding customer conveniences, including air conditioning and escalators.
+He even went as far as razing the theater across the street to build a connected parking garage over 17th Street that delivered customers to its entrance.

 1965-1969 Durham Museum photo of the Brandeis Building with a Far East theme.

 During E. John’s tenure, the store expanded beyond its single downtown location.
-They developed two malls in Crossroads and Southroads which saw Brandeis as an anchor of each.
-Other stores were opened at 75th and Dodge and 132nd and Center.
-It expanded to Lincoln taking over the Gold and Company store downtown while adding another at Gateway Mall.
-Other locations were opened in Grand Island, Columbus, Council Bluffs and Des Moines.
+They developed two malls, allowing Brandeis to be the anchor of each: Crossroads and Southroads.
+He proceeded to open another store in Omaha at 132nd and Center, as well as the Gold and Company store and Gateway Mall in Lincoln.
+Other locations were opened in Grand Island, Columbus, Council Bluffs, and Des Moines.

 1970 Durham Museum photo of the Brandeis Restaurant.